-Their 2005 priorities emphasized trail enhancement projects, especially the Mosquito Fleet Heritage Corridor Management Plan, park infrastructure financing and sustained funding to support the Methamphetamine Task Force and Kitsap Nuisance Abatement Team.
+Their 2008 priorities continued to emphasize park infrastructure financing and sustained funding to support the Methamphetamine Task Force and Kitsap Nuisance Abatement Team.
 Other priorities included a transportation needs analysis and sub-area planning for Silverdale.

-The County spent nearly \$28 million on road maintenance and construction in 2005 and has a budget of \$36.9 million for road maintenance and construction in 2006.
-Emphasis on safe communities is evident by an increasingly large percentage of the General Fund budget going to the Law and Justice Programs.
-Expenditures in these programs were \$52 million in 2005 and are budgeted at \$56 million in 2006, up by \$13.9 million from five years ago.
+The County spent over \$34 million on road maintenance and construction in 2008 and has a budget of \$42 million for road maintenance and construction in 2009.
+Emphasis on safe communities is evidenced by an increasingly large percentage of the General Fund budget going to the Law and Justice Programs.
+Expenditures in these programs were \$50.48 million in 2008 and are budgeted at \$61.70 million in 2009, up by \$19 million from six years ago.

-Over the past two years, the County has issued more than \$42 million in Limited Tax General Obligation bonds for construction, parks and open space purchases.
-Some of the County departments and offices are scheduled to move into their new Administration Building in June of 2006.
-The Offices of County Assessor, Auditor, Commissioners', and Treasurer, and the Department of Administrative Services, and the Department of Community Development are moving to the new building.
-After this move, the Public Works building will be renovated and weatherized and then the Courthouse, which has housed the administrative functions along with the Law and Justice functions will become a true Law and Justice Center housing only Law and Justice functions shortly after the completion of the Public Works building renovation/weatherization project.
-The County also has plans to design and build a new state-of-the-art Morque facility within the next three years.
+Over the past five years, the County has issued more than \$60 million in Limited Tax General Obligation bonds for construction, parks and open space purchases.
+The Public Works building renovation was completed in early 2008.
+The Courthouse, which has housed the administrative functions, along with the Law and Justice functions will now become a true Law and Justice Center housing only Law and Justice functions.
+The County also is in the process of building a new state-of-the-art Morgue facility to be completed in 2009.

 Kitsap County has more saltwater shoreline than any other county in the State of Washington.
 In the last year, the County has made strategic moves to accumulate saltwater access for the public throughout the county.
-Most notably, the county purchased Forbes Landing, a pristine sandy beach, in the Hansville area of North

-Kitsap, and the Olalla boat ramp in South Kitsap County.
-The county also purchased open space forested land in Central Kitsap County to insure that preserved forests are available to the public and to create a wildlife corridor through the Central Kitsap area.
+Most notably, the county purchased Forbes Landing, a pristine sandy beach, in the Hansville area of North Kitsap, and the Olalla boat ramp in South Kitsap County.
+The county also purchased open space forested land in Central Kitsap County to ensure that preserved forests are available to the public and to create a wildlife corridor through the Central Kitsap area.
 The County also secured the last piece of land for the Central Kitsap (Silverdale) Campus.

 Kitsap County's strong fiscal management remains its hallmark.
-Moody's Investors Service assigned a rating of A-1, and Standard and Poor's assigned a rating of A+ to Kitsap County's General Obligation Bonds in June of 2001.
+Moody's Investors Service assigned a rating of A-1, and Standard and Poor's assigned a rating of AA to Kitsap County's General Obligation Bonds in June of 2006.
 The County's highly favorable ratings are a reflection of good financial management as indicated by the strong reserve balance, moderate and manageable debt burden with limited future capital needs.